HwWobbe/WipHww/README.md

 * Dropbox ownership changes may require attention.
 Relative value of Git & GitHub ?

 ## done
-* 2019.01.20: StackEdit is synching work from SamTabH!
+* 2019.01.20: StackEdit is synching Gist work from SamTabH!